milkandhoney995/Resume/README.md

-# Utano Kurihara — Frontend Developer
+# Utano Kurihara — Web Frontend Engineer
 ## Bio
-A frontend developer with 5 years of experience in building web applications using modern JavaScript frameworks.
-Skilled in both Vue.js/Nuxt.js and React/Next.js environments.
+A web frontend engineer with 5 years experience, proficient in both **Vue.js/Nuxt and React/Next**.
 Comfortable working in diverse teams and capable of reading and writing technical English documentation.
 Passionate about creating clean, user-friendly interfaces and contributing to a collaborative team culture.

 ---